ANALYSIS-China's Micron ban highlights chipmakers' dilemma as Sino-U.S. tensions grow

 Just days before the ban, Micron announced a plan to invest up to 500 billion yen ($3.7 billion) in Japan in extreme ultraviolet technology, becoming the first chipmaker to bring the advanced chipmaking technology to Japan.
 Tokyo is striving to reinvigorate its chip sector, while the United States is increasingly urging its allies to work together to counter China's chips and advanced technology development.

-Micron, which generated around 11% of its revenue from chip sales in mainland China in the last fiscal year, did not immediately reply to a Reuters' request for comment on whether Beijing's decision might also affect the company's investment plans for Japan in any way.
+Micron, which generated around 11% of its revenue from chip sales in mainland China in the last fiscal year, said it looks forward to continuing to engage in discussions with Chinese authorities, without commenting on whether Beijing's decision might also affect the company's investment plans for Japan in any way.

-"It takes huge amounts of preemptive investment to be a chipmaker, and it takes five years, 10 years to break even on those investments, so putting predictability into jeopardy makes investments difficult," said Changhan Lee, vice chairman of the Korea Semiconductor Industry Association.
+"It takes huge amounts of pre-emptive investment to be a chipmaker, and it takes five years, 10 years to break even on those investments, so putting predictability into jeopardy makes investments difficult," said Changhan Lee, vice chair of the Korea Semiconductor Industry Association.

 "In the long term, this won't help anybody."